chancesmith/chance-smith-gatsby-blog/content/blog/features-and-bugs-after-launch/index.md

 ## Save your team from nice-to-have v2 or v(N) features

 Your sprint backlog is a never-ending to-do list of promising features.
 Teams feel like there is no end in sight.
-They don't know where the proverbial *project bookends* show be.
+They don't know where the proverbial *project bookends* should be.
 So, it's vital to set constraints.
 Let's walk-through through how to get your team and software on track.
 Here are the **4 steps after each version launch**.

 ## 1. Celebrate the progress made